 Bone Grafting Can Restore Your Candidacy for Dental Implants

 For patients who do not have sufficient jawbone to support dental implants, Dr. Robert F. Berger can perform a bone grafting procedure to renew candidacy.
-Our team offers comprehensive dental implant services, and our Columbia, SC, and Elgin, SC, offices are equipped with advanced technology.
+Our team offers comprehensive dental implant services, and our Columbia, SC office is equipped with advanced technology.
 This enables us to place grafting material more precisely, and monitor your progress throughout treatment.
 At Berger Dental Group, we are committed to providing personalized care, which is why we can use several different types of grafting material to meet our patients' varying needs.
 In preparation for implants, we can also perform a sinus lift on your upper dental arch to help ensure a successful dental implant procedure.

 When Is Bone Grafting Necessary?